thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 By adopting feature branches, teams and organisations seek security.
 They add more processes to fix for missing technical excellence, lack of trust and lack of self-confidence.

-Hoping to avoid breaking things in front of stakeholders, i.e. first of all the users, but also C-level and investors.
+They hope to avoid breaking things in front of stakeholders, i.e. first of all the users, but also C-level and investors.
 They try to avoid looking bad and avoid damaging their reputation.